MrLoh/thesis-davidson/manuscript.md

 [^empiricism]: For historical reasons, the terminology here is easily confusing: The term 'Empiricism' ought to be treated very carefully as distinct from empirical.
 Davidson's theory is empirical, meaning observable evidence plays an important role in it, but it disagrees with the dogmas of Logical Empiricism (sometimes also called Logical Positivism), namely the analytic-synthetic distinction and reductionism [@Quine:1951td] and the dualism of scheme and content [@Davidson:1973vi].
 Davidson replaces the concepts of meaning and proximal stimuli by a holistic and empirical theory which treats language and knowledge as elementary intersubjective. [@Lepore:2009d, p.
 22--23]

+[^theory]: Davidson moved from his interest in the historic aspect of philosophy to analytical philosophy, because Quine had convinced him "that it was possible to be serious about getting things right in philosophy" and to take philosophy "as serious as science" [@Davidson:2004id, p.
+239].
+But through the recession of Logical Empiricism it had become clear that this progress could not simply lie in treating philosophy as the logic of mathematics and reasoning.
+His experiences in studying business, working with J.C.C.
+McKinsey on decision theory, and studying Tarski, gave Davidson "an appreciation for what it's like to have a serious theory" [@Davidson:2004id, p.
+253] and convinced him that the progress of ordinary language philosophy could be found in looking for a pragmatic empirical theory.